28

 SIZE: about 8″ x 8″.

-YARN REQUIRED: #3 / Light / DK / Light Worsted weight, cotton yarn, e.g., Rainbow Cotton 8/8 from Hobbii.
+YARN WEIGHT: #3 / Light / DK / Light Worsted weight, cotton yarn, e.g., Rainbow Cotton 8/8 from Hobbii.
 You could also use two strands held together of a #1 / Super Fine / Sock / Fingering weight, cotton, e.g., Rainbow Cotton 8/4.
-You’ll need about 130 g for a set of two.

-NOTIONS: Leather string to create a loop for hanging, scissors, a yarn needle, and a 3.25 mm (D-3) crochet hook.
+NOTIONS: leather string to create a loop for hanging, scissors, and a yarn needle.

 Mosaic Potholder from Yarn + Chai